edneedham/cred/README.md

 cred push <target>
 ```

-This makes your CI/CD pipelines simple because the secrets already exist exactly where the provider expects them.
+This makes your CI/CD pipelines simple because the secrets already exist exactly where the target expects them.

 ### **4. Automatic secret generation**

-Some providers (like Resend, Cloudflare, Supabase) allow API-driven key creation.
-`cred` can request and store these keys for you.
+Some sources (planned) allow API-driven key creation.
+Future `cred` releases can request and store these keys for you.

 ### **5. One workflow instead of five**